NCAR/esds/posts/2021/esds-update-november-2021.md

 ### Matplotlib Questions

-- ## How do you make boxplots with two datasets of varying sizes?
+- How do you make boxplots with two datasets of varying sizes?
+  - **Solution**: Called `plt.boxplot()` twice, use `width = 0.1` for both calls and `positions=[1.5,2.5,3.5,4.5]` for the second call.

 ### Dask Questions

-- ## How do you run Dask on Casper?
+- How do you run Dask on Casper?
+  - **Solution**: Encouraged use of [`ncar-jobqueue`](https://github.com/NCAR/ncar-jobqueue) package, using the compute nodes on Casper.

 ### Xarray Questions

-- ## How do you load multiple files into xarray and plot the output?
+- How do you load multiple files into xarray and plot the output?

+  - **Solution**: Had to call .load() and .some_variable in order to access the shape, pointed to [xarray and dask section on ESDS FAQ page](https://ncar.github.io/esds/faq/#xarray-and-dask).

-- ## How do you drop specific dates from a dataset?
+- How do you drop specific dates from a dataset?
+  - **Solution**: Used cftime_range() along with sel_drop()

 ### Conda Questions

-- ## How do you uninstall and reinstall a conda environment?
+- How do you uninstall and reinstall a conda environment?

+  - **Solution**: Encouraged to check out the [anaconda docs about deleting environment](https://docs.anaconda.com/anaconda/install/uninstall/) and reinstall environment.

-- ## How do you make sure your conda environment is activated upon opening terminal?
+- How do you make sure your conda environment is activated upon opening terminal?
+  - **Solution**: Added a new section walking through this process called ["Activating Your Base Environment Upon Opening a Terminal"](https://ncar.github.io/esds/faq/#conda-environments)

 ## Python Tutorial(s)